Confluence slows and times out during periods of high load due to database connection pool

 Count the number of HTTP threads that are running as normal.

-The number of connections configured for the database connection pool is too small to handle the number of requests that are coming during peak load time.
+The number of connections configured for the database connection pool is too small to handle the number of incoming requests during peak load time.

 Almost every HTTP thread requires a connection to the database to perform some sort of work.
-However if the number of connections to the DB is too small, then this resource will become the bottleneck.
+However, if the number of connections to the DB is too small, this resource will become the bottleneck.

-In the above example, we can count that there is usually 30 threads that are running and actually doing work.
+In the above example, we can count that there are usually 30 threads running and actually doing work.
 Thirty is the default number of database connections in the database pool.